ornl-sava/nv/paper/UseCase.md

 To test visualizing the static vulnerability state we use Nessus scan data from the VAST Challenge 2011.
 This data is from a simulated network for the fictitious All Freight Corporation.
+The VAST challenge gives us a large network dataset to test how the Nessus Vulnerability Visualization scales to a large data set that contains many vulnerabilities.
 This data set has more than one hundred fifty unique IP addresses from All Freight Corporation's various servers, firewalls and workstations.
 The majority of All Freight Corporation's machines can be grouped into either their data center,  their office workstations or external web servers.
-Most all of the machines are running a version of Microsoft Windows with the servers running Windows Server 2008.
+Most of the company's machines are running a version of Microsoft Windows with the servers running Windows Server 2008.
 The Nessus scan shows that numerous machines on the network have some sort of security hole such as incorrectly configured telnet client, a font driver that allows privilege escalation and a vulnerability in an outdated version of Microsoft Excel.
+The visualization shows that the workstation group is the most vulnerable while the data center appears to be relatively secure despite it's much higher criticality.

 | Name         | IP Addresses| Security Notes | Security Holes |
 |:------------:|:-----------:|:--------------:|:--------------:|
 | Data Center  | 192.168.1.x | 10             | 0              |
 | Workstations | 192.168.2.x | 556            | 919            |

 ### Dynamic Vulnerability State Network